 The timeline for the implementation of a new CRM system depends on the size of the business and its various departments.
 However, most small businesses can expect implementation to last one to three months.
 Other key variables include which CRM solution you choose, whether you hire outside assistance in data migration and system testing, any training or consulting programs the CRM provider offers, and the quality and quantity of data you currently possess.

 Resist the temptation to attempt the different tasks concurrently.
 CRM can bring sweeping changes to even the most basic processes of your business, and missing any steps could sabotage the entire process.
-Map out exactly when and how the steps and training should occur to hit the ground running at launch – after what will likely be a period of slower productivity as resources are spread.
+Map out exactly when and how the steps and training should occur to hit the ground running at launch.

 Overcomplication can alter the focus of a CRM so that it solves the wrong issue.
 Haimann suggests a narrow scope.
 “Put serious emphasis on your top three or top five significant priorities.”